I’ve seen a lot of nonprofits run online campaigns and get caught up in the amount that they have to raise.

 Donation Tiers Best Practices

-Before getting specific about the ways you can set up donation tiers, there are a few best practices that can help you select the right amounts for your donation tiers.
+Before getting specific about the ways you can set up donation tiers, there are a few best practices that can help you select the right amounts for your tiers.

-- In the same vein, keep your donation tier descriptions short and easy to read.
+- We recommend creating about 4-6 donation tiers.
+This allows your donors to easily select the right tier for them, without being overwhelmed with their options.
+In the same vein, keep your donation tier descriptions short and easy to read.

 - The average donation on CauseVox is about $78, so we recommend creating one tier that’s around that benchmark and creating one over $150.
 However, if you know your average donation amount, we recommend creating your tiers based on your own data.